 Credit risk refers to the risk that the counterparty will default on its contractual obligations resulting in a loss to the Company.
-The Company's exposure to credit risk arises primarily from trade and other receivables.
-For other financial assets (including cash), the Company minimises credit risk by dealing exclusively with high credit rating counterparties.
+The Company's exposure to credit risk arises primarily from trade and other receivables and loan to the holding company.
+For other financial assets (including investment securities and cash), the Company minimises credit risk by dealing exclusively with high credit rating counterparties.